-Data wrangling, also known as data munging, is a critical step in the data science process that involves cleaning, transforming, and preparing raw data for analysis.
-It is a time-consuming and labor-intensive task that requires a combination of technical skills, attention to detail, and domain knowledge.
-The goal of data wrangling is to convert raw data into a format that is suitable for analysis, modeling, and visualization, and to ensure that the data is accurate, complete, and consistent.
+Data wrangling is a critical component of the data science process, involving the acquisition, cleaning, transformation, and preparation of data for analysis.
+It is a time-consuming and labor-intensive task that requires a combination of technical skills, attention to detail, and domain expertise.
+The goal of data wrangling is to transform raw, unprocessed data into a clean, organized, and structured format that can be easily analyzed and interpreted.

 Introduction to Data Wrangling

-Data wrangling is an essential part of the data science workflow, as it enables data scientists to extract insights and knowledge from large datasets.
-The process of data wrangling involves a series of steps, including data ingestion, data cleaning, data transformation, and data quality checking.
-Data ingestion involves collecting and loading data from various sources, such as databases, files, and APIs.
-Data cleaning involves identifying and correcting errors, handling missing values, and removing duplicates.
-Data transformation involves converting data from one format to another, such as aggregating data or converting data types.
-Data quality checking involves verifying the accuracy and consistency of the data.
+Data wrangling is an essential step in the data science workflow, as it enables data scientists to extract insights and knowledge from large datasets.
+The process of data wrangling involves several key steps, including data ingestion, data cleaning, data transformation, and data quality control.
+Data ingestion refers to the process of collecting and importing data from various sources, such as databases, files, or external data providers.
+Data cleaning involves identifying and correcting errors, inconsistencies, and missing values in the data.
+Data transformation involves converting the data into a suitable format for analysis, such as aggregating data, handling missing values, and performing data normalization.

 Data Wrangling Techniques